Chinmayamission/CFF/docs/payment/recurring.md

 ]
 ```

 When setting `installment` to true, this will make sure that this particular payment item will not be counted in `paymentInfo.total`.
 That way, it just represents an "installment" payment that pays for the rest of the fee.
+It will only be calculated on the client side, and its value will be calculated last.

 Todo: implement installment payment.

 ## Tracking recurring payment status
 We currently do not have a way to track whether a user has cancelled their subscription.
 This is a todo.
 Each time the payment comes in, the AMOUNT_PAID increases.

-Todo: send a confirmation email when recurring payments are received, even if the value of PAID is not true for the user.
+Confirmation emails are sent when recurring payments are received, even if PAID is not true (if the user is still PARTIALLY PAID).